qmk/qmk_firmware/keyboards/ergodox/readme.md

 # The Easy Way

+If you have an ErgoDox EZ, the absolute easiest way for you to customize your firmware is using the [graphical configurator](http://configure.ergodox-ez.com), which uses QMK under the hood.

 If you can find firmware someone else has made that does what you want, that is the easiest way to customize your ErgoDox.
 It requires no programming experience or the setup of a build environment.